sarahbaker/www.bakertunes.com/musicshakers/index.md

 category: musicshakers
 post_date: true
 weight: 1
-title: Musicshakers
+title: Music Shakers
 ---
 <aside class="inset right">[![Music Shaker](http://www.musicshakers.com/musicshakerslogo.jpg)](http://www.musicshakers.com/)</aside>

 Part of my work is for [Music Shakers](http://www.musicshakers.com/), music and movement classes for pre-school children.
+Over the last 5 years I've worked on arranging and producing 5 albums of music for the Music Shakers classes, one for each of the terms.
+I'm currently working on number 6!

 {% assign pages_list = site.pages %}